-Anyone interested in the history of Ticknall School may be pleased to know that a large collection of information and photographs has been collected, recorded and bound into a document that goes under the title of ‘Happy as Larks’ – this being a quote from one past pupil who summed up her memories of school life as both pupil and later as School Clerk throughout the reign of four Headmistresses.
+Anyone interested in the history of Ticknall School may be pleased to know that a large collection of information and photographs has been collected, recorded and bound into a document by Teresa Johnson.
+It goes under the title of ‘Happy as Larks’ – this being a quote from one past pupil who summed up her memories of school life as both pupil and later as School Clerk throughout the reign of four Headmistresses.

 The purpose of the document is to form an archive and provide a permanent reminder of the life and history of the school.
 It has been formed with the help of past pupils (covering many decades) who have recalled their memories or given permission for the use of photographs, along with historical research gained from many sources.